arshka/dontsweat/README.md

 ### Real-time multiplayer heart rate monitor with web bluetooth

-Add a twist to poker, imposter, other deception games, or anything else.
+Fun twist to poker, imposter, any deception games, or anything else.

 Works with
 - Whoop